 If you receive an email with a link and you are unsure of the sender, delete it!
 If you feel the need to check, hover your mouse over the link until the true hyperlink is shown.
 If this hyperlink is unknown or differs, do not click the link.
 In the below example, the email is spam and the hyperlink is changed only slightly to the original link text.
 The actual website and location are completely different to the original text, in IT talk this is called ‘phishing’;

 ADVANCED USERS; check the headers of a received email to check and verify the DNS address/IP address of the sender.
 You can generally tell a spam email by the domain name of the incoming mail server or checking the IP address geolocation on www.iplocation.net

-The Webroot application alerts Royal IT on any infections found and if the Webroot anti-virus is unable to update its virus/malware definitions.
-Webroot, along with all other anti-virus or anti-malware programs, will not detect all threats but is an essential tool in defending against all types of malicious code.
-If Webroot appears on your screen with ‘threats detected’ or the like, please shutdown your computer immediately to remove the risk of further damage and advise Royal IT via phone on 1300 249 643.
+All anti-virus or anti-malware programs will not detect all threats but they are essential tools in defending against all types of malicious code.
+If your anti-virus appears on your screen with ‘threats detected’ or the like, please shutdown your computer immediately to remove the risk of further damage and advise your IT department immediately.